Excel Functions Tutorials

 Probably it would take easily more than a minute (just the minute but we can reduce this time by 90%) to format this simple table.

 However, Excel has an inbuilt tool called AutoFormat option.
-Auto Format in Excel is nothing but the predetermined format for your table or data.
+Auto Format in Excel is nothing but a predetermined format for your table or data.

 Ok, in this article I will take a tour to explore this option probably save 90% of your formatting time.